 - Learn to overcome your inhibitions, to forge strong relationship and break barriers of divisiveness that often exist between people

-Contact Angie Wolfe, director of leadership learning, service and advocacy, for one-on-one guidance to help you in your development as a leader, an advocate, an upstander and a citizen.
+Contact Angie Wolfe, Associate Dean of Student Affairs and Experiential Learning, for one-on-one guidance to help you in your development as a leader, an advocate, an upstander and a citizen.

 - Service and Advocacy Consultation: Get individualized support in establishing a new service opportunity, or let us help you find the right organization for service.
 Already engaged in service?
 Meet with Angie to process your experience, develop your on-site skills and take your skills to the next level for social change.